We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Cons:

-– Soft sole isn’t the best at transferring power to the pedals.
+– Soft sole isn’t great at transferring power to the pedals.

 Why it’s Great